Meet The Board Members

 Secretary

 John Bjorlie is a transplanted mid-westerner who was born and raised in Minnesota.
 One of six children, he learned to play the piano and trombone so that he could join in the family orchestra.
 He recalls attending concerts of the Minneapolis Symphony from an early age.
-Since moving to Gloucester some thirty years ago, he has been active in a variety of civic and cultural organizations, such as The Gloucester Civic and Garden Council, the Waterways Board of the City of Gloucester and three terms on the City Council.
+Since moving to Gloucester some forty years ago, he has been active in a variety of civic and cultural organizations, such as The Gloucester Civic and Garden Council, the Waterways Board of the City of Gloucester and three terms on the City Council.
 He is a lawyer with offices in Gloucester and specializes in litigation, real estate and probate work.
 He has been on the Board of the Symphony for some years, including four years as President, and is currently the Secretary of the organization.
 In addition, he is a member of the Cape Ann Symphony Chorus.

 Robert Y. Ellis

 Bob Ellis holds a degree in economics from Swarthmore College and a law degree from the University of Pennsylvania.
 He was a journalist with the Christian Science Monitor, editor of Skating Magazine and Executive Secretary of the United States Figure Skating Association.
 He and his wife Barbara owned and operated the Yankee Clipper Inn in Rockport for 35 years until they sold it in 2001.
 Ellis is the author of the home improvement book How To Buy and Install Floor Covering, Scribner’s, 1980.
 He also is the author of a memoir, A Collision of Truths: A Life in Conflict With A Cherished Faith, and An Act of God, a novel published by iUniverse.
 Ellis has had a lifelong love of music, especially bluegrass, jazz and classical.
-He has served many years on the CAS board and is a member of the Cape Ann Symphony Chorus.
+He has served many years on the CAS board and is a member of the Cape Ann Symphony Chorus and Chorus North Shore.
 He also is chairman of the Symphony’s Artistic Committee.

 Susan Wisser

-Vice President of Development
+Director of Development

 Henry (Hank) Betts